algorand/go-algorand/docs/participation_key_lifecycle.md

 transaction.

 Like account creation, there are utilities in both **goal** and **algokey**.
 For this document we'll use **algokey**.
-Because it is designed to use offline you need to provide the current round.
+Because it is designed to be used offline you need to provide the current round.

 It has the following arguments: